QGEP/docs/en/user-guide/editing/editing.rst

 In QGEP, there is in the moment no tool, that helps you to connect a wastewater node to a channel.
 So you just connect the reach points to the node.

-.. note:: If you really want to connect the node to a channel, then type the obj_id of the channel mannualy in the fk_wasterwater_structure field of the node.
+.. note:: If you really want to connect the node to a channel, then type the obj_id of the channel manualy in the fk_wasterwater_structure field of the node.

 Saving changes
 --------------